Your All-In-One Guide to Inheritance Tax In California

 Costs and Taxes

 Taxes can be daunting.
-There are many different types of taxes in the United States and rules that go along with each one, making this subject very difficult to grasp.
-Receiving an inheritance in California can, thus, come with a lot of questions, one of the most common ones being - will I have to pay an inheritance tax in California?
+There are many different types of taxes in the United States and rules that go along with each one, making this subject very difficult to wrap your head around.
+Receiving an inheritance can, thus, also come with a lot of questions, one of the most common ones being whether it will result in inheritance tax – an aspect of inheritance we don't look forward to as much.

-Even though California is notorious for being one of the highest-taxed states in the nation regarding income taxes, not all states are subject to inheritance tax – California being one of them.
-However, while there is no California inheritance tax, this does not necessarily mean that collecting your inheritance will be completely tax-free.
+You may be subject to an inheritance tax if you inherit money or property after a loved one passes away.
+Even though California is notorious for being one of the highest-taxed states in the nation regarding income taxes, not all states are subject to inheritance tax, with California being one of them.
+Remember that this does not necessarily mean that collecting your inheritance will be completely tax-free.

-Keep reading to learn everything you need to know about how the inheritance tax and estate tax work in the state of California for peace of mind.
+Keep reading for clarification on inheritance tax in California, and learn everything you need to know about how the inheritance tax and estate tax work in the state of California for peace of mind.

 An inheritance tax is a tax imposed by some states on the recipients of inherited assets.
 It’s a levy on assets inherited from a deceased person.
-The inheritance tax is not really common in the U.S. and the federal government doesn't impose an inheritance tax.
-As of 2023, only six states have an inheritance tax in place.
+The inheritance tax is not really common in the U.S., and the federal government doesn't have an inheritance tax.
+Only six U.S. states currently have an inheritance tax in place.

 What Is an Estate Tax?

-The Difference Between Estate Taxes and Inheritance Taxes
+What's the Difference Between Estate Taxes and Inheritance Taxes?

-While inheritance tax and estate tax are both referred to as a “death tax,” and often used interchangeably, they are in fact two distinct taxes.
+While inheritance tax and estate tax are both taxes on inheritance and referred to as a “death tax,” and often used interchangeably, they are, in fact, two distinct taxes.
 The main difference between inheritance and estate taxes is the person responsible for paying the tax.
+Unlike inheritance tax rules, estate taxes are charged against the estate regardless of who inherits the deceased's assets, that is, the recipients of inheritance.

-Unlike the estate tax, which is levied on the value of an estate, an inheritance tax is levied on the value of the inheritance received by the beneficiary, and it is the beneficiary who pays it.
+An inheritance tax is a levy on assets inherited from a deceased person.
+Unlike the estate tax, which is levied on the value of an estate after the death of the owner, an inheritance tax is levied on the value of the rightful inheritance received by the beneficiary, and it is the beneficiary who pays it.
 In other words, an estate tax is assessed on the estate before its assets are distributed, while an inheritance tax may be imposed on the bequest's beneficiaries.

+What is the inheritance law in California?
 Is there an inheritance tax in California?
-While we have already answered this question, let's delve a little deeper.
-As of 2023, only six states collect inheritance tax and this does not include California.
-Maryland has the dubious distinction of being the only state to collect both an estate and an inheritance tax as of 2023.
+In 2024, only six states collect inheritance tax – Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
+Maryland has the dubious distinction of being the only state to collect both inheritance and estate tax rates.

-Luckily for all California residents and inherited property owners, inheritance is not subject to tax in California since 2005.
+California residents don’t need to worry about a state inheritance tax because it no longer exists.
+Luckily for all California residents and inherited property owners, inheritance has not been subject to tax in California since 2005.
 So, if you live in California, you are inheritance tax-free as California does not have a state-level inheritance tax.
 However, there are a few exceptions to this rule, such as:

-• The Federal Estate Tax - The federal estate tax applies for estates exceeding $12.92 million dollars per person in 2023.
+• The Federal Estate Tax – The federal estate tax law applies for individual estates exceeding $13.61 million dollars per person in 2024.

 • Retirement Accounts – If you inherit a retirement account, you will be subject to income tax as you withdraw the assets from the account.
 Your withdrawals from the retirement account will be considered income, so you will need to pay income tax.